 Product Deployment In the Modern and Classic SharePoint Era

 At Bamboo, we’ve been working hard to ensure our products work with the Modern Experience.
 As you’re probably aware, the modern experience has been underway since May of 2016 I believe.
-It was a slow trickle of new interfaces that started slowly and have brought us into the new breath of design that SharePoint has been needing to add to their application.
+It was a slow trickle of new interfaces that started slowly and brought us into the new breath of design that SharePoint has been needing to add to their application.
 Microsoft describes the modern experience in SharePoint as being designed to be compelling, flexible, and more performant.
 Making it easy for anyone to make new beautiful, dynamic sites and pages that are mobile-ready in easy development steps.

 As of April 2019, Microsoft established that it will no longer be possible to restrict an entire organization (tenant) to classic mode for lists and libraries.
 After April 1, lists and libraries that are in classic mode as a result of tenant opt-out will automatically be shifted to modern, they said.